uran1980/web-dev-blog/Nginx/nginx-pitfalls.md

 }
 ```

-What we changed is that we try to see if $uri exists without requiring an if.
+What we changed is that we try to see if `$uri` exists without requiring an `if`.
 Using `try_files` mean that you can test a sequence.
-If $uri doesn't exist, try `$uri/`, if that doesn't exist try a fallback location.
+If `$uri` doesn't exist, try `$uri/`, if that doesn't exist try a fallback location.

-In this case it will see if the $uri file exists.
+In this case it will see if the `$uri` file exists.
 If it does then serve it.
 If it doesn't then tests if that directory exists.
-If not, then it will proceed to serve index.html which you make sure exists.
+If not, then it will proceed to serve `index.html` which you make sure exists.
 It's loaded but oh so simple.
-This is another instance you can completely eliminate If.
+This is another instance you can completely eliminate `If`.

 [к началу](#%D0%9A%D0%BE%D0%BD%D1%84%D0%B8%D0%B3%D1%83%D1%80%D0%B0%D1%86%D0%B8%D1%8F-nginx-%D0%B8-%D0%BF%D0%BE%D0%B4%D0%B2%D0%BE%D0%B4%D0%BD%D1%8B%D0%B5-%D0%BA%D0%B0%D0%BC%D0%BD%D0%B8)